What is the Windsor Framework?

 Please visit GOV.UK for further information.

 The Windsor Framework agreement includes details about the requirements that will replace the current temporary arrangements for sending posts and parcels from Great Britain to Northern Ireland.
-The new requirements are expected to be in place from the end of September 2024.
-Find out what you need to do when moving parcels from Great Britain to Northern Ireland under the Windsor Framework from 30 September 2024.
+The new arrangements under the Windsor Framework for parcels and freight movements that were envisaged to come into effect from 30 September 2024 will now not take effect on this date.
+Businesses should be fully prepared for them by 31 March 2025.

 Temporary arrangements for moving posts and parcels from Great Britain to Northern Ireland